ArcticSnow/TopoPyScale/doc/docs/01_install.md

 - [x] MacOS
 - [ ] Windows

+## Installing CDO
+`TopoPyScale` uses CDO to merge daily netcdf into yearly files.
+To install CDO, make sure to no install the version 2.5 which has an issue.
+Either pick an earlier version or >2.5.
+Installation and documentatino avaialble on the website of the [Max Planck Institute](https://code.mpimet.mpg.de/projects/cdo/wiki)

 ## Setting up `cdsapi`

 Then you need to setup your `cdsapi` with the Copernicus API key system.
 Follow [this tutorial](https://cds.climate.copernicus.eu/api-how-to#install-the-cds-api-key) after creating an account with [Copernicus](https://cds.climate.copernicus.eu/).
 On Linux, create a file `nano ~/.cdsapirc` with inside: